CapnKraken/SkateboardingAliens_SpaceRaids/SpaceRaids_yeaah/Assets/README.txt

 Make sure to put you name at the top of all scipts you create.

 Comment religously, make sure it is clear what everything does.
+Even if it seems obvious to you, comment anyway.
+Programmers can be extremely thick-headed at times (that includes future you).

 Summaries are your friend.
 For example: